Saturday, December 25, 2021

 in detergent, dishwater, cups and plates,

-or when i make lemonade.
+or when i make lemonade,

 too many to appease,

-each neglected and miffed.
+neglected and miffed. they are

-resonance of my dormant cello.
+the resonance of my dormant cello.

 i hide